scikit-learn-contrib/project-template/README.md

 [Coveralls](https://coveralls.io/) reports code coverage statistics of your tests on each push.
 Sign up on Coveralls and add your repository so that Coveralls can start monitoring it.
 The project already contains the required configuration for Coveralls to work.
-All subsequent build after adding your project will generate a coverage report.
+All subsequent builds after adding your project will generate a coverage report.

 ### 6. Setting up Circle CI